room302studio/coachartie/README.md

 # Coach Artie Discord Bot

-Hello and welcome to the repository of Coach Artie, the hyper-intelligent AI assistant for the [Room 302 Studio](https://www.room302.studio/).
-This repository specifically contains the code for the integration of Coach Artie with Discord.
+Hello and welcome to the repository of Coach Artie, the hyper-intelligent AI assistant for [Room 302 Studio](https://www.room302.studio/).

 ## About Coach Artie

 Coach Artie is an advanced AI assistant that facilitates collaboration, helps answer questions, and sources resources to support the members of Room 302 Studio - a creative space dedicated to cultivating innovative projects and ideas.
-Created by EJ, Ian and Curran of Room 302 with a deep care for the emotional state of the studio members, Coach Artie's goal is promoting a growth-conscious and explorative learning environment.
+Coach Artie's goal is promoting a growth-conscious and explorative learning environment and assisting the studio in day-to-day tasks.

 ## Features